hestrain/Weather-Station/README.md

 ## Usage
 This webpage can be used to search for cities to view todayd weather & a 5 day forecast.

-The live webpage can be found hosted on github at the following link: hestrain.github.io/Weather-Station The code repository can be found on github at the following link: https://github.com/hestrain/Weather-Station
+The live webpage can be found hosted on github at the following link: [Deployed Page](hestrain.github.io/Weather-Station) The code repository can be found on github at the following link: [Repository](https://github.com/hestrain/Weather-Station)

 ## Credits